Meat Atlas: It's time to rethink what we eat | DW | 06.01.2021

 As global demand for meat continues to grow, so does the pressure on available arable land.
 As a result, huge areas of forest in countries such as Brazil are being lost to create land on which to grow animal fodder.

-In a report on the health of the planet published last year, leading global scientists such as Johan Rockström, Director at the Potsdam Institute for Climate Impact Research (PIK) suggested dietry changes that would equate to an average of 16 kilograms of meat and 33 kilograms of dairy products per person per year.
-Current meat consumption in North and South America as well as in Europe, can be as much as seven times this.
+In a report on the health of the planet published last year, leading global scientists such as Johan Rockström, Director at the Potsdam Institute for Climate Impact Research (PIK) suggested dietary changes that would equate to an average of 16 kilograms of meat and 33 kilograms of dairy products per person per year.
+Current meat consumption in North and South America as well as in Europe can be as much as seven times that amount.

 The experts conclude that establishing a way to farm animals in a cruelty-free way that doesn't harm the climate or the environment, requires a far-reaching shift in agricultural policy as well a rethink in consumption and production.

-"As yet, we have not seen the start of any real meat transition,” said Barbara Unmüßig.
+"As yet, we have not seen the start of any real meat transition," Unmüssig said.

 This article was adapted from German.